Susena-V/Web_Technologies/README.md

 # Web_Technologies
-Storage of my coursework for Web Technologies
+This repository is initialized with the coursework I will do throughout my semester in Web Technologies